 - pre-approved education/vacation leave.

-- Guardian Excused: An absence excused by a parent/legal guardian within up to five school days of the absence occurring, but without approved verification.
+- Guardian Excused: An absence excused by a parent/legal guardian within up to five school days of the absence occurring.
 In high schools, a guardian excused absence will count toward an administrative no grade (NG).

 - Unexcused Absence: Any absence without a valid excuse.